ashchan/ckb-swift-kit/README.md

 ## License

-Nervos CKB SDK is released under the terms of the MIT license.
+CKB Swift SDK is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).